vsajip/sarge/docs/tutorial.rst

 .. versionadded:: 0.18
    The `exception` attribute was added to :class:`Command`.

-About threading and forking on Posix
+About threading and forking on POSIX
 ------------------------------------

 If you run commands asynchronously by using ``&`` in a command pipeline, then a